sanjar-notes/dsa/home/4_resource_itineraries/3_CN_Competitive_programming/3._Backtracking/0_index.md

 - Handling deduplication:
 	- Requirement: we must make sure each configuration is processed only once (especially if order of decisions does not matter).
 	- How to do it: by creating a structure that solves dedup automatically.
 Bottom-up and top-down arent always equivalent, for example.
+- Seen list required or not?
+Some problems don't require it.
+Some do.
+And the ones that do, should reset seen during the backtracking phase (so that portion of the problem can be checked again). i.e. seen is only used for current_path marking.
+And a boolean is enough here.

 ## Subsets